benckx/liquibase-jooq-codegen-example/README.md

             pojos false
             daos true
         }
-        // we select the target package (the package your generated objects will belong to)
+        // we select the target package (the package the generated classes will belong to)
         // and the folder where the code will be generated; we can use the "build" folder, so it
-        // will be deleted when running Gradle "clean" and it should also be excluded from Git target() {
+        // will be deleted when running Gradle "clean" and will also be excluded from Git target() {
             packageName('be.encelade.example.dao.codegen')
             directory("$buildDir/jooq")